 The first possibility is to invert the logic and accept / approve bookings by default and then deny / cancel them when necessary.

 Specifically, the venue email address is notified whenever a booking is created.
-An admin can then jump in and cancel any booking after it's been created if they feel it should be denied.
+An System user can then jump in and cancel any booking after it's been created if they feel it should be denied.
 Through this mechanism you're able to "deny" bookings.
-In the default case of approve, admins don't have to do anything (which hopefully reduces your workload).
+In the default case of approve, System users don't have to do anything (which hopefully reduces your workload).

 Option 2: Booking Form

 A more strict approach is to add a form to your own website that collects booking requests.
-These submissions can then be monitored by an admin and manually entered into Skedda if they can be accommodated.
+These submissions can then be monitored by a System user and manually entered into Skedda if they can be accommodated.

 This can often work well alongside an embedded Skedda calendar, so that users can check availability before making a request.
 More details on embedding can be found here: Embed Skedda into your website